mansakondo/activemodel-embedding/README.md

 ## Warning
 [Embedded associations](#embedded-associations) should only be used if you're sure that the data you want to embed is **encapsulated**.
 Which means, that the data is only meant to be accessed through the parent, and not from the outside.
-Thus, you should only use it if performing joins isn't a viable option.
+Thus, you should only use them if performing joins isn't a viable option.
 See [Why You Should Never Use MongoDB](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/) for more insights on the use cases of this feature.